MarkArbogast/vRealize-Resource-Deleter/README.md

 * April 10, 2015 - Version 0.1.0 - Created project and README
 * July 19, 2015 - Version 1.0.0 - Version 1.0 complete; Supports resource and descendent deletion
+* July 19, 2015 - Version 1.0.1 - Fix for bug when choosing not to delete descendents

 ## Credits